• Menu

 ferries from ireland

-Ireland and Northern Ireland are connected to five European countries via 13 different ferry routes.
-These international ferry crossings link the Emerald Isle to France, Wales, Scotland, England, and Spain.
+Ireland and Northern Ireland are connected to five European nations via 13 different ferry routes – I told you there was a lot to unpack here!
+These ferry crossings link Ireland to various ports in France, Wales, Scotland, England, and Spain.
+Full details of these ports below.

-Ireland’s international ferry network is served by five key ports, strategically located on the east and south coasts of the island.
-These ports provide connections to either Wales, Scotland, England, France, or Spain.
-Here’s an overview of these ferry hubs and what makes each one unique:
+Ireland’s international ferry network is served by five ports located on the east and south coasts of the island for quicker access to the continent.
+Here’s an overview of these ferry ports from north to south:

 Northern Irish ports

-1. Larne: Located on the northeast coast, Larne is a gateway to Scotland, with short and efficient crossings to Cairnryan via P&O Ferries.
-Its proximity to Belfast makes it a convenient choice for travelers exploring both Northern Ireland and Scotland.
+1. Larne: Located on the northeast coast, Larne is a gateway to Scotland, with short crossings to Cairnryan via P&O Ferries.
+This route is obviously a great choice for anyone planning to explore both Northern Ireland and Scotland.

 Republic of Ireland ports

-1. Dublin: Dublin is the busiest ferry port in Ireland, located on the east coast.
-It offers multiple daily crossings to north Wales (Holyhead) and a longer route to France.
-The port is known for its excellent amenities, quick access to the city center, and efficient boarding processes.
+1. Dublin: Dublin is the busiest ferry port in Ireland, with multiple daily crossings to north Wales (Holyhead) and a longer route to France.
+The port is known for its quick access to the city center and fast boarding.

-2. Rosslare: Situated on Ireland’s southeastern tip, Rosslare has the highest number of international ferry crossings, with five in total (two to both Wales and France and one to Spain).
-With routes that include Cherbourg, Dunkirk and Bilbao, it’s an ideal hub for slower European getaways.
+2. Rosslare: Situated on Ireland’s southeastern most tip, Rosslare has the highest number of international ferry crossings, with five in total (two each to Wales and France and one to Spain).
+It’s an ideal hub for slower European getaways.

-3. Cork: Cork offers just one route which connects Ireland to France.
-The port is considerably smaller than Dublin or Rosslare but it offers guests a relaxed departure point for longer-haul journeys to Brittany.
+3. Cork: Cork offers just one route, which connects Ireland to Brittany, France.
+The port is considerably smaller than Dublin or Rosslare.

 ferries to ireland map

-Due to its location right opposite Ireland on the other side of the Irish Sea, Wales is particularly well served by ferry from Ireland.
-There are four different crossings in total:
+Due to its location right opposite Ireland on the other side of the Irish Sea, Wales is particularly well served by ferry.
+There are four different crossings:

 Dublin to Holyhead with Irish Ferries